FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 **d) Where we have a legal obligation (Art.
 6 (1) point (c) GDPR) or the processing is in the public interest (Art.
 6 (1) point (e) (GDPR)**

-FIWARE is subject to various legal obligations (e.g. in accordance with the German Commercial Code, tax laws, etc.).
+FIWARE is subject to various legal obligations (e.g., in accordance with the German Commercial Code, tax laws, etc.).

 If you would like access to or a copy of the personal information we hold about